 In order to pass the course, an individual must score 75 percent or better.
 Certification must be renewed every five years.

 The National Restaurant Association handles the scoring of all ServSafe® exams.
 Exam results are typically posted online 7-10 days after you have taken the exam.
-To go to the ServSafe website, click on the tab to the left entitled EXAM ACTIVITIES, and click on CHECK YOUR EXAM SCORE.
+To go to the ServSafe website, and follow the instructions for checking your exam score.

 TRAIN THE TRAINER WORKSHOP This workshop is for those people who want to teach the ServSafe® certification course.
 A DRAEF certified instructor will go through the process of demonstrating techniques for effective teaching (especially for adult learners) and how to implement the ServSaf®e food safety training program.
 We will also explain the steps for registering as an instructor with the National Restaurant Association.
 In order to take this workshop you must have taken the ServSafe® course, passed the exam and hold a current ServSafe® certificate.